vicjune/siit-challenge/frontend/README.md

 - MONTHLY_COST = FLAT_COST + COST_PER_USER * (NB_USERS_USING_THE_SERVICE - NB_USERS_INCLUDED)

-### Level 5: Bonus
+### Level 5: Making things dynamic

-Add a searchbar in order to filter users and services.
+Add a searchbar in order to filter users and services

+### Level 6: Bonus

+Tiddy up things, extend features as you see fit - show us what you can do :)